fbpx

 What are video game mechanics?

 Video game mechanics are how players and rest of the fundamental interlocking pieces of a game including rules, challenges, goals, actions, strategies, game states interact with each other in a meaningful way.
-What can be considered a mechanic in one game and is fluff in another, and the key identifier is whether it creates consequences.
+What can be considered a mechanic in one game is fluff in another, and the key identifier is whether it creates consequences.

 For example: If you fire a flaming arrow in one game, and it burns away a patch of vines revealing a path, it’s a mechanic; it can meaningfully affect the game world.